Historic Cities retain their charm, but the world is changing.

 Santo Domingo has a diverse restaurant and food scene.
 Depending on what you are looking for, you can find anything from traditional eateries and comedores to fine eating.
-A special word must be said for the astounding variety of fresh seafood.
+A special mention goes out for the astounding variety of fresh seafood.

 One striking example of a historical building is Fortaleza Ozama, a UNESCO World Heritage site, built in 1502 by the Spanish, and it’s a well preserved fort from Santo Domingo’s Colonial past.
 It sits on the Ozama River.
 It was used as a prison as recently as the 1960s but, more recently, it has opened up for public tours.